Onboardbase/secure-share/README.md

 ### Utilities
 - [ ] Personalize peer ID + allow saving recipient info (address, port, etc.) and giving a proper name so one can do "scs send dante -m Hello"
-- [ ] Allow the possibility to always listen to specific addresses to have a free flow of data.
+- [ ] Allow the possibility to always listen to specific addresses for a free data flow.

 ### Security